Frequently Asked Questions (FAQ)

 Do UUIDs contain any personal information?

 Typically, randomly generated UUIDs (like Version 4) do not contain any personal information.
-Version 1 UUIDs can potentially contain the MAC address of the generating device, which could be considered indirectly linked to a specific piece of hardware.
-Newer time-based versions like 6 and 7 aim to mitigate these privacy concerns.
+When you generate a Version 1 UUID, it can potentially contain the MAC address of the generating device, which could be considered indirectly linked to a specific piece of hardware.
+Newer time-based versions like 6 and 7, which our UUID generator also supports, aim to mitigate these privacy concerns.

 Can I use UUIDs for database primary keys?

 Yes, UUIDs are often used as primary keys in databases.
-They offer several advantages, such as avoiding conflicts when merging data from different sources and making it easier to distribute databases.
-However, depending on the database system and the UUID version used (especially older versions like Version 1), there can be performance considerations related to indexing.
+They offer several advantages when you generate UUIDs for this purpose, such as avoiding conflicts when merging data from different sources and making it easier to distribute databases.
+However, depending on the database system and the UUID version used (especially older versions like Version 1), there can be performance considerations related to indexing when you generate and use these UUIDs.

-UUIDs are used in a wide range of applications, including:
+UUIDs generated by tools like our UUID generator are used in a wide range of applications, including: